CycloneDX/cyclonedx-python-lib/docs/outputting.rst

 * 1.1 (XML) - `(note, 1.1 schema version has no support for JSON)`
 * 1.2 (XML, JSON)
 * 1.3 (XML, JSON)
-* 1.4 (XML, JSON)
+* 1.4 (XML, JSON) - the latest supported schema version

 Outputting to JSON
 ------------------

-The below example relies on the default schema version being 1.4, but sets the output format to JSON.
+The below example relies on the latest schema version, but sets the output format to JSON.
 Output is returned as a ``str``.

 .. code-block:: python